 Continue your coastal trip with and head to Budva.
 Budva is known for its picturesque beaches and lively atmosphere.

 Start your day by exploring Budva’s Old Town, the charming streets, historic stone buildings, and scenic squares.
-You can go to the Citadel for great views of the Adriatic Sea.
+Go to the Citadel for great views of the Adriatic Sea.
 In the afternoon, go for a swim or relax on Mogren Beach or Slovenska Beach with amazing views, especially at sunset.

 After sunset, experience Budva’s nightlife with beachfront bars, live music, and clubs.

-On the next day, a 15-minute drive away, you can visit Sveti Stefan.
-A must visit and a highlight of Montenegro.
+On the next day, a 15-minute drive away, visit Sveti Stefan.
+A must visit and a highlight in Montenegro.
 Here you will see the famous and iconic island views while relaxing on the beach.

 For other panoramic views, make sure to drive up or hike up to St. Sava Church, a charming 14th-century stone church on a hilltop overlooking the Adriatic Sea.
 This peaceful spot offers one of the best panoramic views of Sveti Stefan.
 This is also the perfect spot to enjoy the sunset.